jimipulsar/livewire-ecommerce/README.md

 Awesome Cart package that uses session with Coupon Discount application.

-An artisan command to seed the database with all neccessary dummy data.
+An artisan command to seed the database with all necessary dummy data.

-Different user roles and privileges.
+Different user roles and privileges with multiple authentication guard

+Multi-Language Integration with Laravel Localization.

 Categories, tags and price filtering for easier search for products.